LewisUwase/Emrys-Stackbased/README.md

 # Emrys — The Immortal Language

 Emrys is a stack-based interpreted language written in Python.
-Named after the Welsh word for *immortal*, Emrys keeps things simple — no variables, no types, no fluff.
+Named after the Welsh word for *immortal*, Emrys keeps things simple: no variables, no types.
 Just a stack, some instructions, and your imagination.

 Run any Emrys program with:
 ```bash